frenck/spook/documentation/integrations/script.md

 ### Unknown referenced areas

 Scripts are inspected for the use of areas.
-If a script is targeting an area in one of its service calls that does not exist, Spook will raise a repair issue.
+If a script is targeting an area in one of its actions that does not exist, Spook will raise a repair issue.
 The repairs issue raised will contain the name of the script and the area that is referenced but not found.

 ```{figure} ../images/integrations/script/unknown_area.png
 :name: Spook found an issue with a script that is using a non-existing area.